rte-france/l2rpn-baselines/CONTRIBUTE.md

 from l2rpn_baselines.MyContrib.train import train
 ```

-As it is [pythonic](https://docs.python.org/3/tutorial/modules.html#intra-package-references) and less error prone, the exports MUST absolute.
+As it is [pythonic](https://docs.python.org/3/tutorial/modules.html#intra-package-references) and less error prone, the exports MUST be absolute.
 That is, as part of this package all imports from within this package MUST import from the root of `l2rpn_baselines` as showcased above.

 ## MyContrib.evaluate